tiayyba/CYT180_Lab6/index.md

 ```

 ### 2. Convert the date Column Properly
-Even with `inferSchema=True`, date columns often load as strings in CSVs.
+Even with `inferSchema=True`, `date` columns is often load as strings in CSVs.
 We convert date to an actual date type so time‑based operations (like ordering, windows, and date math) work correctly.

 ``` python
 from pyspark.sql import functions as F